ghc-proposals/ghc-proposals/proposals/0000-opaque-pragma.md

 We can now have binders that will:
 * Not be inlined
+* Not be type-class specialised
+* Not be specialised by SpecConstr
 * Not be w/w transformed, and thus not have a w/w wrapper that can be inlined

 In addition, callers of that binding will: